davidbauch/QDaCC/README.md

     make clean
     make -j10 UFLAG="-DLOG_DISABLE_L3 VERSION=sparse -DUSE_SPARSE_MATRIX"

 Note: The `LOG_DISABLE_L3` flag is subject to change and will most likely be the default value in the code.
-L3 log will then require to be enabled instead of disable.
+L3 log will then require to be enabled instead of disabled.

 # What does it do?